-The winners of the 2019 Norma K. Hemming Award have been announced.
+The winners for the 2020 Norma K. Hemming Award have been announced.

 Short Fiction (stories up to 17,500 words)

 - WINNER: Winter’s Tale, Nike Sulway & Shauna O’Meara (Twelfth Planet)

 - “Like Ripples on a Blank Shore”, J.S.
 Breukelaar (Collision)

 - “The Mark”, Grace Chan (Verge 2019: Uncanny)

 - “‘Scapes Made Diamond”, Shauna O’Meara (Interzone 3-4/19)